 Firsts vs Lasts

 Once we are old enough to remember things, I think it’s easier for us to remember our firsts rather than our lasts.
+Our first kiss.
+Our first concert.
+Our first job or car or broken bone.
+These were novel experiences that changed our lives moving forward.

 I won’t go deep into this, but Charlie Kirk was assassinated about 30 minutes from where I live.
+I abhor violence.
+This was awful.
+Period.

 I felt horror and sadness learning that another son, husband, and father was killed in that way, and my mind went to these thoughts about “lasts.”

+His last event.
+His last words.
+His last moments with his family.
 His last moments of life, now permanently public.

 I get to interact with tens of thousands of people a year at this point, and with this many people, and the demographic of people I try to help, I experience many last phone calls or emails with people who I never get to interact with again because they passed away.

 People ask what I do for a living and I say I’m a YouTuber who tries to help people with Medicare.
+Most who hear this don’t know what that means.
+I don’t know that my wife fully knows what that means.

 But it has become much more than just making videos or taking phone calls or answering emails about Medicare – because of people like you who read this, or who I’m lucky enough to interact with, or those who watch the videos and comment on YouTube… because I know so many of you now by name (or YouTube username).

+I hear your stories.
+I hear about your families.
 I hear about your successes and your struggles and it is so wonderful and exhilarating and meaningful to me.

 But… there are times… when it is overwhelmingly heavy… acknowledging our “lasts.”